Usage

 assert i1 == i2

 The PyIndexedOntology.iri function guesses if you passed it an absolute IRI or a CURIE based on the existence of :// in the value.
 This is also true for all other convenience functions accepting IRIs as an argument.
-You can explicitely specify if the value is an absolute IRI or a CURIE by using the optional parameter absolute.
+You can explicitly specify if the value is an absolute IRI or a CURIE by using the optional parameter absolute.

 An exception to this is the the function PyIndexedOntology.curie which only accepts CURIEs.